Peanut, Tree Nut and Seed Allergy

 Symptoms of food allergy typically include hives (urticaria), swelling around the mouth, and vomiting, usually within 30 minutes of eating a food.
 Other symptoms include stomach pains, or diarrhoea.

-Other allergies may also be present
+Other allergies may be present

 Food allergy is more common in people who have other allergies such as allergic rhinitis (hay fever), asthma or eczema.
-As many children have allergies to other foods such as cow’s milk, egg or other nuts, your doctor may test for these allergies as well.
+As many children have allergies to other foods such as cow’s milk, egg or other nuts, a doctor may test for these allergies as well.

 Reliable diagnosis of food allergy is important

-Unorthodox so-called allergy tests are unproven
+Unorthodox allergy tests are unproven

 Peanuts, tree nuts and seeds are hard to avoid

 Peanuts, tree nuts and seeds are widely used in Western and Asian foods.
 This poses significant problems for people with severe peanut, tree nut or seed allergy.
 Laws require that any product containing peanut, tree nuts or sesame must be clearly labelled.
 Therefore, it is important to check the labels of all foods before purchase.
 Further information about reading food labels, food selection and allergen avoidance is available on the ASCIA dietary avoidance information sheets.

 Eating out with peanut or tree nut allergy